-SUNY College of Nanoscale Science and Engineering Acquires Kiernan Plaza To Create Technology Hub In Albany, New York
+SUNY College of Nanoscale Science and Engineering acquired the landmark Kiernan Plaza in downtown Albany, New York

 The $3 million acquisition of the building by CNSE from real estate investment trust First State Investors 5200 LLC will enable renovations to begin immediately to accommodate multiple tenants.
 The 113-year-old building at 575 Broadway in Albany, which once served as the city’s Union Station for train transportation, has been vacant since 2009.